Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/executive-summary.md

 1. **Short-term (1-2 years):**
    - Expand CheckMet's market penetration by 200% across enterprise clients in Europe
    - Scale Traquiva to 5,000+ active learners with 90%+ completion rates
-   - Launch SkyMirror Academy in 5 new emerging markets with 1,000+ students enrolled
+   - Launch Skymirror Academy in 5 new emerging markets with 1,000+ students enrolled
    - Achieve 95% client satisfaction rating across all software development projects

 2. **Medium-term (3-5 years):**
-   - Establish SkyMirror as the leading AI application provider in at least 20 countries
+   - Establish Skymirror as the leading AI application provider in at least 20 countries
    - Scale Traquiva to 50,000+ learners with enterprise training partnerships
-   - Scale SkyMirror Academy to reach 10,000+ students annually through global partnerships
+   - Scale Skymirror Academy to reach 10,000+ students annually through global partnerships
    - Develop and launch 3 new AI-powered products complementing the CheckMet and Traquiva ecosystem

 3. **Long-term (5+ years):**
    - Transform 1,000+ businesses through comprehensive technology transfer programs
-   - Create a global network of SkyMirror innovation hubs in 50+ countries
+   - Create a global network of Skymirror innovation hubs in 50+ countries
    - Achieve carbon-neutral operations while helping clients reduce their environmental impact by 30%

 ## Keys to Success